In the State of Missouri, the Bill of Sale form acts as a receipt for the buyer and provides proof that the seller no longer owns the vehicle.

 Remember: All sellers and purchasers must print their names and sign the back of the title in the assignment area.
 These signatures do not need to be notarized.
 So the seller must write in the odometer reading and date of sale.
 You may not use correction fluid (white-out) or erase marks from the title.

-Now the law requires that you complete an Odometer Disclosure Statement form when you transfer a vehicle that is a model year 2011 or newer, below 16,000 pounds, and that is self-propelled.
+Now the law requires to complete an Odometer Disclosure Statement form when you transfer a vehicle that is a model year 2011 or newer, below 16,000 pounds, and that is self-propelled.

 Buying a Vehicle in Missouri